kabeleh/EoM/README.md

 All other files remained untouched and are to be taken from the official CLASS repository.

 # MontePython
-The obtained model was implemented was tested against different likelihoods.
+The obtained model was tested against different likelihoods.
 The parameter-files and the obtained best-fit values as well as the covariance matrix of each run are stored in this folder.
 The model was tested to the background order (A) and including first-order perturbations (P).
 The results were compared to the LambdaCDM-model (L).

 Different sets of likelihoods are used: